Construction and renovation waste

 - impregnated wood: including decking, stairs, fences, jetties

-- metal: including wood stoves, metal roofing plates, ladders, sheet metal, metal pipes, sinks, and metal furniture and crockery
+- metals: including wood stoves, metal roofing plates, ladders, sheet metal, metal pipes, sinks, and metal furniture and crockery

 A fee is charged for the following waste: